Ali Ghorbani (footballer, born 1990)

 Ali Ghorbani (Əli Qurbani, علی قربانی; born 18 September 1990) is a professional footballer who plays as a forward for Gol Gohar in the Persian Gulf Pro League.
 Born in Iran, he plays for the Azerbaijan national team.

 Club career

-Ghorbani started his professional career with Nassaji.
-Later he joined Gahar and reunited with his former coach Davoud Mahabadi, helping them secure promotion to Iran Pro League with scoring seven times in Azadegan League.
+Ghorbani started his professional career with Nassaji Mazandaran.
+Later he joined Gahar Zagros and reunited with his former coach Davoud Mahabadi, helping them secure promotion to Iran Pro League with scoring seven times in Azadegan League.
 After a successful season in Gahar, he joined Mes Sarcheshmeh.
 In July 2013, he joined Naft Tehran on a two-year contract.

 Esteghlal

 Ghorbani joined Sepidrood in summer 2016.
 He was coached by Alireza Mansourian at Naft Tehran and when Mansorian went to Esteghlal, Ghorbani was one of his new players.

 Spartak Trnava

-On 3 September 2018, Ghorbani joined Slovakian side Spartak Trnava on a two-year contract.
+On 3 September 2018, Ghorbani joined Slovak side Spartak Trnava on a two-year contract.

 Sepahan

 In the summer of 2019, he joined Iranian Club Sepahan.
 After getting knocked out by former team Esteghlal on 10 August 2020, he and a few other club members were sacked by the club.